 Andy and Shan have kindly made time in their busy teaching schedule to begin a class on what is probably one of the most important texts in all of Mahayana Buddhism – Shantideva’s ‘A Guide to the Bodhisattva’s Way of Life.’

-Following on from their classes in 2017, we plan to cover chapter 2 this time around.
-You can catch up with Chapter 1 here if you wish.
+Following on from their classes in 2017 and January this year, we plan to cover chapter 3 this time around.
+You can catch up with Chapters 1 and 2 here if you wish.
 Those of you who studied in 2017 with us with Jan Willis will remember how inspiring this text is.
 (And if you missed that event, you can catch up here.)

 We plan to continue studying the text in the months (and years) ahead.
 This Mind of Enlightenment (Bodhicitta) is an altruistic attitude of universal compassion.
 It is possible for any human to develop it through study and practice.
 It brings great happiness to oneself and others, and it clears away all the obstacles and problems of our life.

 This course is suitable for beginners and for experienced practitioners.
 The text used is ‘A Guide to the Bodhisattva’s Way of Life’ by Shantideva, trans.
 Batchelor, pub.
 LTWA.
 It will be beneficial to read through Chapter Three of this translation before the class and to bring it with you for the session if you can.

 “…the Bodhicaryavatara (The Bodhisattva’s Way of Life’) is not a work to be devoured in our normal greedy way, nor is it book to be skimmed through.
 That changes nothing.This is a meditation manual (however you do your meditation), a work for the proverbial desert island, a work to be slowly contemplated.
 And when our desert island dweller is rescued he or she will have perceptibly changed and will henceforth, to use a Zen saying, ‘move among us with bliss-bestowing hands’.”